• Are you in career transition and overwhelmed?

 Take control of your career, before it takes control of you.

-Author: © 2010 - All Rights Reserved - Sharon B. Cohen, MA, Counseling Psychology, CPRP.
+Author: © 2010 - present.
+All Rights Reserved - Sharon B. Cohen, MA, Counseling Psychology, CPRP.
 Licensed Counselor.
 Career Counselor and Career Transition Specialist.

 "Helping business professionals, reach their career potential!"